Unit 4 - Practice Quiz

 8 When analyzing a Linux file system image, what does a dot (.) at the beginning of a filename indicate?

-A. The file is an executable
+A. The file is a directory

 B. The file is corrupted